neondatabase/website/content/docs/reference/glossary.md

 ### Proxy

-A multitenant service that accepts and handles connections from clients that use the PostgreSQL protocol.
+A Neon component which functions as a multitenant service that accepts and handles connections from clients that use the PostgreSQL protocol.

 ### Quick auth